wgsl-tooling-wg/wesl-spec/WeslToml.md

 We also do not have any wesl implementations that would allow for mixing and matching packages from different package managers.

 For dual publishing, the expectation is that one would have a primary package manager, and then attempt to mirror the structure for other package managers.

+## `auto-dependencies` field

+The `auto-dependencies` field is supported for

+- npm: enabled by default.

+It is not supported for other package managers.

 ## Q&A